theorlbooth/Find-A-Pint/README.md

 <img src="./images/P3_WF_8.png" alt="Wireframe 8" width="33%"> <img src="./images/P3_WF_9.png" alt="Wireframe 9" width="33%"> <img src="./images/P3_WF_10.png" alt="Wireframe 10" width="33%">

 ## Process
-We build the backend together while live-share group coding in order to have all our ideas aligned and have a solid base with which to work with.
+We built the backend together while live-share group coding in order to have all our ideas aligned and have a solid base with which to work with.
 We then made our way through the features we wanted to include seperately and would join up regularly to piece them together and make sure eveything was going smoothly.

 ## Screenshots